jarecoo/practice/notes.md

 - Love and Empathy for Self
     - Loving yourself is the starting place to everything else.
 It helps you develop a sense of who you are, and who you want to be.
 This is where you start from when you find and develop your purpose, once you have that you can begin to live on purpose, enjoy the moment, develop your character, etc. it all starts with loving your true self.
     - Healthy love starts with self-love, or self-compassion, and then goes out to another person in the form of intimacy and attachment.
 It ends with altruism.
+    - It’s not selfish to want to be treated well.
     - “Be softer with you.
 You are a breathing thing.
 A memory to someone.
 A home to a life.” - Nayyirah Waheed
     - “You rarely have time for everything you want in this life, so you need to make choices.
 And hopefully your choices come from a deep sense of who you are” - Fred Rogers
     - “You can search throughout the entire universe for someone who is more deserving of your love and affection than you are yourself, and that person is not to be found anywhere.
 You yourself, as much as anybody in the entire universe deserve your love and affection.” - Buddha